asleepyskye/archive-hrt.cat/other/start_hrt.md

 ## Decide what you want to take

-Trans femmes typically take an anti-androgen and an estradiol, however many people believe that anti-androgens are unnecessary if taking an adequate amount of estradiol (topical or intramuscular only).
-Trans femmes will sometimes add progesterone after a year on estradiol, as there is a widespread belief that it helps with breast development and fat redistribution, claims which are largely unsubstantiated.
+Trans femmes typically take an anti-androgen and an estradiol, however many people believe that anti-androgens are unnecessary if taking an adequate amount of estradiol (topical or injection only).
+Trans femmes will sometimes add progesterone after a year on estradiol, as there is a widespread belief that it helps with breast development and fat redistribution, claims which are scientifically unsubstantiated but very common anecdotally.
 If we could redo the early days of our HRT over again, we would only add anti-androgens if mono-therapy wasn't working.

 Trans mascs typically take just a testosterone, which is strong enough to block estrogens in their bodies.
 Some people who find themselves predisposed to genetic hair loss will take finasteride to counteract the hair loss process that taking testosterone can cause.